scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 	Check this box to make the game use custom settings instead of the global settings.

 MT-32 Device
-	**Find out about this?**
+	++Find reference for this

 **True Roland MT-32 (disable GM emulation)**
-	ScummVM will treat your device as a real MT-32.
-Because the instrument mappings and system exclusive commands of the MT-32 vary from those of General MIDI devices, you should only enable this option if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500, or GS device with an MT-32 map.
+	Enable this option if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500, or a GS device with an MT-32 map.

 **Roland GS device (enable MT-32 mappings)**
-	ScummVM will initialize your GS-compatible device with settings that mimic the MT-32's reverb, (lack of) chorus, pitch bend sensitivity, etc. If it is specified in conjunction with True Roland MT-32 (above), ScummVM will select the MT-32-compatible map and drumset on your GS device.
-This setting works better than default GM or GS emulation with games that do not have custom instrument mappings (Loom and The Secret of Monkey Island).
-You should only specify both settings if you are using a GS device that has an MT-32 map, e.g. SC-55, SC-88, SC-8820, etc. Please note that Roland GS Mode is automatically disabled in both Day of the Tentacle and Sam & Max Hit the Road, since they use General MIDI natively.
-If neither of the above settings is enabled, ScummVM will initialize your device in General MIDI mode and use GM emulation in games with MT-32 soundtracks
+	 Enable this if you are using a GS device that has an MT-32 map, such as a SC-55, SC-88 or SC-8820.
+Roland GS mode may be disabled for games that use General MIDI natively.

 ,,,,,